amb26/ponder/content/docs/fluid-signals.md

 capable of updating the value of a single cell.
 This is a capability not found in any popular reactive library.
-In isolation, this capability might lead to the possibility for inconsistent or conflicting updates --- however, `fluid.cell` follows the insight from Dan Ingall's [Fabrik](https://dl.acm.org/doi/pdf/10.1145/62083.62100) system which recognizes "utilize bidirectional dataflow connections as a shorthand for multiple paths of flow".
+In isolation, this capability might lead to the possibility for inconsistent or conflicting updates --- however, `fluid.cell` follows the insight from Dan Ingall's [Fabrik](https://dl.acm.org/doi/pdf/10.1145/62083.62100) system which recognizes "bidirectional dataflow connections as a shorthand for multiple paths of flow".
 As one leg of a bidirectional relationship is activated, the reverse leg is removed from consideration for this reactive update cycle (I name this a "fit"), removing the chance for cyclic updates.